 Option 2: Include for customers that are either exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.
 (This section will be left blank until a customer with one or more Transfer Service Point(s) of Delivery elects the Block product.):

+1.2 E-Tags

+This section intentionally left blank.

+1.3 Real-Time Scheduling

-1.2 This section intentionally left blank.
+This section intentionally left blank.

 2. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD